Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 562 CALIBRE (CHRONOMETER RATED)

-It has been reported that this specific movement previously underwent regulation after purchase and was subsequently electronically tested over a 100 day duration on the wrist.
-It was found to have gained an incredible 0.545seconds/day averaged over the 100 day test run.
+It has been reported that this specific watch brand was tested after having been worn for 100 days and was was found to have gained just less than a second per day when when averaged over the 100 day test run.

-The watch is triple signed on the dial, movement and case back and retains its original crown and OMEGA buckle.
+The watch is triple signed on its dial, movement and case back and retains its original crown.

-The watch features a date aperture at the 3.00 position and has a silver coloured dial with a very slight vertically grained satin finish.
-It has faceted applied baton indices and pencil hands that interact precisely with the outer minute track.
+The watch features a date aperture at the 3 o’clock position and has a silver coloured dial with a very slight vertically grained satin finish.
+It also has faceted applied baton indices and pencil hands that interact precisely with the outer minutes track.

-This is a classical design with the emphasis on accurately reflecting the passage of time and which it has done for the last 58 years.
-The watch dates from 1962, which interestingly enough is the same year that astronaut Walter Schirrar first wore an OMEGA into space on 3rd October 1962 during the Mercury programme.
-Interestingly enough, he chose the callsign “Sigma 7″ , because of its link to ” … engineering excellence.”(www.wallyschirrer.com)
+This is a classical design with the emphasis on accurately reflecting the passage of time.
+The watch dates from 1962, which interestingly enough, is the same year that astronaut Wally Schirra first wore an OMEGA into space on the 3rd. of October 1962 during the Mercury programme.
+Interestingly enough, he chose the callsign “Sigma 7″ due to its link to ” … engineering excellence.”(www.wallyschirra.com)

 The watch is representative of the period and has a stepped rectangular 14mm case marked for platinum with delicate scroll work to the sides and the case back.